sanity-io/embeddings-index-ui/README.md

 })
 ```

-This adds the Embeddings Index tool to the studio navigation bar, but only when the studio is running in developer mode (`localhost`).
+This adds the Embeddings Index API tool to the studio navigation bar, but only when the studio is running in developer mode (`localhost`).

 If you want to enable the tool based on user access roles: